-As result of issues generated from the ordinary course of business, the Company is or can be involved in legal, tax and regulatory proceedings before various courts, regulatory commissions and governmental agencies.
-The ultimate outcome of these proceedings is not expected to have a material impact on the Company's financial position, result of operations or liquidity.
-At March 31, 2008 and December 31, 2007, the Company had total reserves for loss contingencies in the amount of US\$725,146 and US\$725,218 respectively; these reserves are reported in the Balance Sheets in "Reserves for contingencies".
+At June 30, 2008, the Company maintains commitments and obligations as result of issues generated from the ordinary course of business, is not expected to have a material impact on the Company's financial position, result of operations or liquidity.
+At June 30, 2008 and December 31, 2007, the Company had total reserves for loss contingencies in the amount of US\$694,166 and US\$725,218 respectively; for possible losses in these cases.
 Following are the most representative matters: